 Double Tap to Zoom

 Everyone knows Timex.
-The American watchmaker is a stalwart fixture in everyday watchmaking, a behemoth in the world of humble, inexpensive, unfussy horology.
+The American watchmaker is a fixture of unpretentious watchmaking, a behemoth in the world of humble, inexpensive, unfussy timepieces.

-Timex’s approach to watchmaking hasn’t changed much over the decades, but recently, it’s captured a new kind of cool.
+Timex’s approach to watchmaking hasn’t changed much over the decades because it hasn't had to.
+But recently, it’s captured a new kind of cool.
+An old kind of cool.

-The new SSQ 1975 reissue, first launched in 1975 as Timex’s debut LCD watch, is a perfect example of the brand capturing the zeitgeist again.
-All brushed steel, blocky case, and retro-futurist charm, it’s the kind of watch that looks like a Stranger Things prop but wears like a design classic.
+The new SSQ 1975, first launched in 1975 as Timex’s debut LCD watch, is a perfect example of the brand making a play to recapture the casual timepieces zeitgeist.
+All brushed steel, blocky case, and retro-futurist charm, it’s so forward-looking that even 50 years later, it looks like it could've been created just this year.

 Your Highsnobiety privacy settings have blocked this Instagram post.